This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 Instructions

-7. Cook the chicken quarters until the internal temperature reaches 175°F. Chicken is safe to eat at 165°F but since the chicken quarters have dark meat, they contain more connective tissue and need extra time to get juicy, and tender.
-If they haven't reached 175°F after 45 minutes, continue cooking them and check the internal temperature about every 5 minutes.
+• Cook chicken quarters until the internal temperature reaches 175°F. While chicken is safe to eat at 165°F, dark meat has more connective tissue and needs the extra time to turn juicy and tender.
+If they haven’t reached 175°F after 45 minutes, keep baking and check the temperature every 5 minutes.

 Notes

-• Use a half sheet pan (13 x 18 inches) in order to give plenty of room in the pan so the chicken doesn't get crowded.
-If you use a smaller pan, the chicken will get submerged in the liquid and boil instead of roast.
+Use a large pan: A half sheet pan (13 x 18 inches) gives the chicken plenty of space.
+If the pan is too small, the chicken will sit in liquid and boil instead of roast.

 View the Web Story here.